rayanalysis/panda3d-screenrecorder/README.md

 pandarecord.setup_sg(base)  # setup_sg(input_np,output_file='screencap_vid',buff_hw=[512,256],use_clock=False,RAM_mode=False,max_screens=5000,cust_fr=60)
 ```

-If you are not using RAM_mode=True , you will need to create the folder caps/ in your program directory to allow storage of the movie frames.
+As of the current version, you will need to create the folder caps/ in your program directory to allow storage of the movie frames.

 ## TODO
 - Make a PyPI package